deanwampler/Contract4J5/contract4j5/README.txt

 compiles with AspectJ or weaves your precompiled jars or class files with "contract4j5.jar".
 Follow the instructions provided with AspectJ (or AJDT if you use eclipse) for doing this.

+Follow the example of the build.xml file (and the ant/*.xml files it includes) to incorporate the Contract4J5 jars into your build.

 ** TODO Items: